kint-php/kint/writing-plugins.md

 ### Accessing the parser

 All plugins have the parser they're assigned to added to them through the `setParser()` method.
-If you have new data you want parsed into a `Kint_Object` you do so via the parser:
+If you have new data you want parsed into an object you do so via the parser:

 <pre class="prettyprint linenums">
 $more_data = get_data_from_somewhere($var);
-$base_object = Kint_Object::blank('Magic somewhere data');
+$base_object = Kint\Object\BasicObject::blank('Magic somewhere data');
 $base_object->depth = $o->depth + 1;
 $new_object = $this->parser->parse($more_data, $base_object);
 </pre>

+If you want to parse something without a depth limit (For instance, if you know it has a fixed depth) you can use `parseDeep()` instead.

 ### Arrays